 These guys get my award for best commercially available pickle.
-They’re from Manitoba and besides what’s in the jar, I like how they sell themselves.
+They’re from Manitoba and, besides what’s in the jar, I like how they sell themselves.
 The man wearing the double breasted suit on the label is clearly a man of honour.
 In fact, he is Manny Finkleman, son of Samual Finkleman, Elman’s founder.

-I know all this not because they are my friends but because I went to their website where I knew I would find the whole story.
+I know all this, not because they are my friends, but because I went to their website where I knew I would find the whole story.
 But how many people do this?

-Stories are the marketing strategy of the decade.
+Stories are the marketing strategy of the era.
 Stories sell things and they’re a natural for the food biz.
 They do a great job of conveying the passion behind a product or company.
 As the writer of stories, I’m just sorry they get lost on the way to the grocery shelf, as they invariably do.
-The very person I wrote for, the consumer, rarely gets to know.
+The very person I write for, the consumer, rarely gets to know.

-The story is lost.
+The Story is Lost

 By the time the retail customer comes trolling the grocery aisles – in a rush, in robot mode (marketers say we purchase the same 185 products over and over) – they’re hardly paying attention to the pickles.
 If a shopper does register them, do they whip out their phone to read the company website where the story also lives?
 Ha.
-It’s 6:30, tired people just want to get home.
+It’s 6:30.
+Tired people just want to get home.
 They buy the other pickles, the ones they’ve seen on the billboards since they were six.

-How are we supposed to get the story to the consumer?
-Well, we could train the floor staff to know and care about food, then they can pass on the back stories.
+How are we supposed to get the story to the consumer, who, by the way, likes knowing?
+Well, we could train the floor staff to know and care about food, then they could pass on the back stories.
 You’ll notice this approach in specialty food stores like Dean & Deluca and natural food stores like Choices Markets.
 Story is part of a product’s value – how it’s made, where it’s made, what motivated the maker.